 As permitted under subsection 1.3.1(3) of the Regulations to the Act, the solvency deficiency may be specified to be a stated amount, not to be les than zero.
-Consequently, the solvency deficiency as at July 1, 2021 has been specified to be zero.
+Consequently, the solvency deficiency as at January 1, 2022 and July 1, 2021 has been specified to be zero.

-1 Solvency Assets divided by Solvency Liabilities
+&lt;sup>1 Solvency Assets divided by Solvency Liabilities